Friends of Hebden Bridge Station - Introduction

 The Friends lose a friend

 David Taylor, a founder member of the Friends, died just before Christmas.
 He had moved down to Weymouth a few years ago to be nearer his family.
-The family are organising a commemoration of his life to take place in this area probably in April.
+On Friday 12 April 11.00 at Stonefall Cemetery in Harrogate, there will be a small memorial and interment of dad's ashes.
+Anyone who knew him would be very welcome but I am sure he wouldn't have wanted anyone to feel obliged to come.

 The Friends have written this piece about David Taylor's legacy.